 Education and Training Committee.
 The Education and Training Committee shall be appointed by the General Assembly, on the recommendation of Council to foster education and encourage advanced training in hepato-pancreato-biliary disease.
-The Education and Training Committee will consist of an elected Chairperson who will also be a current member of the Corporation’s Council, and between nine and fourteen Active Members of the Corporation.
-The Committee Chairperson will serve for two years and may be reappointed once.
-The purpose of the Education and Training Committee shall be to review and update the fellowship registry on the website, to review and maintain the standards document for HPB training with input from AHPBA, A-PHPBA and E-AHPBA (the Regional Associations), to review and maintain the HPB curriculum with input from the three regional associations, to support the development of myHPB as a tool for distance learning, and to work with the Publications and Communication Committee to develop the website and myHPB.
+The Education and Training Committee will consist of an elected Chairperson who will also be a current member of the Corporation’s Council, and between nine and fourteen Members of the Corporation.
+The Committee Chairperson will serve for two years and may be reappointed a maximum of twice.
+The purpose of the Education and Training Committee shall be to review and update the fellowship registry on the website, to review and maintain the standards document for HPB training with input from AHPBA, A-PHPBA and E-AHPBA (the Regional Associations), to review and maintain the HPB curriculum with input from the three regional associations, to support the development of myHPB as a tool for distance learning, to work with the Publications and Communication Committee to develop the website and myHPB and to review and put forward for approval, requests for funding for education projects to the IHPBA Foundation.

-The Research Committee and its chairperson will be proposed by the Nominating Committee and shall be appointed by the General Assembly, on the recommendation of the Council to encourage and support hepato-pancreato-biliary research The Research Committee will consist of an elected Chairperson, the Scientific Committee Chair and between eight and thirteen Active Members of the Corporation.
-The Chairperson will serve for two years and may be re-appointed once.
+The Research Committee and its chairperson will be proposed by the Nominating Committee and shall be appointed by the General Assembly, on the recommendation of the Council to encourage and support hepato-pancreato-biliary research The Research Committee will consist of an elected Chairperson, the Scientific Committee Chair and between eight and thirteen Members of the Corporation.
+The Chairperson will serve for two years and may be re-appointed a maximum of twice.
 All other members of the Committee will serve for two years and may be re-appointed.
-The Research Committee shall propose to the Council the recipient of the Kenneth Warren Fellowship award, which has an annual value of $US 25,000 and is awarded to a young investigator in the field of hepatic, pancreatic or biliary research
+The Research Committee shall propose to the Council the recipient of the Kenneth Warren Fellowship award, which has an annual value of $US 25,000 and is awarded to a young investigator in the field of hepatic, pancreatic or biliary research, and review and put forward for approval, requests for funding for research projects to the IHPBA Foundation.

 Development Committee.
 The Development Committee will be proposed by the Nominating Committee and shall be appointed by the General Assembly, on the recommendation of the Council, to co-ordinate global fund-raising for the Corporation and the Corporation’s World Congresses.
 The Committee will work with the World Congress Local Organizing Committee and the Regional Associations for the purpose of developing long-term relationships with international exhibitors and sponsors.
 They will ensure that the financial follow-up from each World Congress goes smoothly in relation to the unique regulations of the host country.

 The Development Committee will also support membership growth and work at a local level to promote the formation and development of National Chapters.
 They will report back to the Executive Committee and Council on their progress and activities.
 The Development Committee will be chaired by the President-Elect, and will include two representatives from the Local Organizing Committee of the host country of the next World Congress, and at least one representative from each Regional Association.

+The Development Committee will review and put forward for approval, requests for funding for outreach projects to the IHPBA Foundation.